Frequently Asked Questions

 Alternative loans are private (non-federal) loans.
 Specific terms and eligibility requirements will vary.

 You (and your co-borrower, if applicable) should carefully research the options and apply for the alternative loan that best suits your needs.
-Keep in mind that usually your best option is to pursue federal loans; be sure to apply for all eligible federal loans (Direct Unsubsidized, Perkins) before considering a private loan.
+Keep in mind that usually your best option is to pursue federal loans; be sure to apply for eligible federal loans (Direct Unsubsidized) before considering a private loan.
 If you decide to apply for a private educational loan, you must provide all documentation requested by the lender of the loan and follow their application instructions.
 You will apply for the loan directly on the lender’s website.

 When will I receive my loan refund?